awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 DRM
 AWS Elemental MediaPackage supports content protection through digital rights management \(DRM\)\.

+Input Redundancy
+AWS Elemental MediaPackage creates two ingest URLs on every channel so that you can create input redundancy by sending two identical streams to the same channel\.
+For information about how input redundancy works, see [How Input Redundancy Works](what-is-flow-ir.md)\.

 Subtitles
 AWS Elemental MediaPackage supports input WebVTT text\-based subtitles\.
 MediaPackage translates the subtitles to the appropriate format based on the packager that is used on the endpoint:
 + For HLS and CMAF: WebVTT is passed through